ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 - Database: MongoDB

-- Hosting: Render for the backend; local for the frontend
+- Hosting: Render for the backend; local for the frontend but there is also an option for Render on frontend

 The system provides secure user authentication using JWT, API communication, and frontend UI.